 UX / UI Design

-Designed Job Status Tracker and Dashboard View
+Designed Job Lifecycle Tracker with Role-Based Views and Dashboard

 Tools